boutrosrachid/WebRTCDemo/README.md

 docker push $DOCKER_REGISTRY_IP:5000/default/origin-haproxy-router:webrtcdemo_route
 ```

-Remove the existing HAProxy router service from OpenShift:
+Remove the existing HAProxy router service from OpenShift (if the name of the deployment config and the service is different from "router" then change the name accordingly):

 ```
 oc delete services router